argonautproject/argo-write/notes/Argo Direct Write.md

 ### "Submission Key"

-In addition to decorating the resource with patient-supplied data, the resource can be identified as being solicited or ordered via a *Submission Key*.
+In addition to decorating the resource with *uploaded-data* tag, the resource can be identified as being solicited or ordered via a *Submission Key*.
 This is an identifier that can directly or indirectly refer back to the order for data.

 - Providers and EHRs can are able to match the patient submitted data to a particular request using the `basedOn` element.
 - Technically a `Reference` datatype on the [`basedOn`](http://hl7.org/fhir/observation-definitions.html#Observation.basedOn) element which references the order that this Observation fulfills.